jaspreet204/final-project_oojs/README.md

 At the end of the game, players can view:
 -  Date of the game
--  Total correct words (hits)
+-  Number of completed words (hits)
--  Accuracy percentage
+-  Percentage of words completed overall

 ---